GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
+> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts